Tuition & Financial Aid

 The UNCG Division of Continual Learning maintains this listing of tuition and fees for all distance-learning students, which will help you determine if your bill is correct:

 If you are enrolled in the wrong sections of your courses, you may be overbilled for tuition and charged inappropriate athletics and campus activities fees.
-You may also be erroneously subject to the new health insurance requirement, which does not include distance-learning students.
+You may also be erroneously subject to the health insurance requirement, which does not apply to distance-learning students.

 In order to be enrolled in the proper section of your course, first enroll in the section that is open (your bill will not be correct at this point!).
 Then email your BLS advisor or the DCL registrar with your request to be switched into the correct sections of your classes.
 Include your full name and student ID number, as the registrars cannot fulfill a request for someone who is not positively identified.